Control structures

 >>>

-info See PEP 572: Assignment Expressions and my book on regular expressions for more details and examples.
+info See Assignment Expressions (PEP 572) and my book on regular expressions for more details and examples.

 Exercises

-• Print all numbers from 1 to 1000 (inclusive) which reads the same in reversed form in both binary and decimal format.
+• Print all numbers from 1 to 1000 (inclusive) which reads the same in reversed form in both the binary and decimal formats.
 For example, 33 in decimal is 100001 in binary and both of these are palindromic.
 You can either implement your own logic or search online for palindrome testing in Python.

 • Write a function that returns the maximum nested depth of curly braces for a given string input.
 For example, '{{a+2}*{{b+{c*d}}+e*d}}' should give 4.
 Unbalanced or wrongly ordered braces like '{a}*b{' and '}a+b{' should return -1.